 CCG recently began using Resolver to improve resiliency and build a safety network across the organization.
-To learn more about the positive change that resulted, Resolver spoke with Martin Gierczak, CCG Manager of Business Continuity Planning.
+To learn more about the positive change that resulted, Resolver spoke with Martin Gierczak*, the CCG Manager of Business Continuity Planning at the time of this case study.
 Martin is an experienced industry professional and board member of the Disaster Recovery Institute of Canada.

 Martin was tasked with building up CCG’s business continuity strategy from scratch.
 To start, he developed business impact analyses, which in its final product turned out to be 79 Excel spreadsheets.
 This ad hoc system was time-consuming and inefficient.

 Without business continuity software, Martin spent too many of his working hours copying content in Word and pasting it into Excel.
 He would create in-depth presentations and bring them to executives, who would then have to book meetings with employees.
 The team then had to take time out of their workday to work with the plan, conduct validation, and confirm that employees could have an effective recovery strategy in the event of a disaster.

 It wasn’t a sustainable process for a company that had five incidents that disrupted operations in 2018 alone.